Laragear/Rut/README.md

 echo $validator->passes(); // false
 ```

+> Database rules will normalize the verification _digit_ in the database for search queries.

 > **[Warning]** **You should never pass any user controlled request input into the ignore method.
 Instead, you should only pass a system generated unique ID such as an auto-incrementing ID or UUID from an Eloquent model instance.
 Otherwise, your application will be vulnerable to an SQL injection attack.**

 ## Database Blueprint helper